ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/exim.md

 # EXIM

-Exim is an opensource mail transfer agent.
-It is most common in cPanel servers.
-You can configure exim through the command line or through the cPanel itself.
-The guide below focuses on ways to configure exim and the various ways you can parse logs.
+Exim is an open source mail transfer agent.
+It is most commonly found on WHM/cPanel servers.
+You can configure Exim through the command line or through the cPanel itself.
+The guide below focuses on ways to configure Exim and the various ways you can parse logs.

 ## Where are the logs

 Exim logs are generally found in `/var/log/exim_mainlog` on cPanel servers.
-This can be modified by making changes to the exim configuration file found in `/etc/exim.conf`.
+This can be modified by making changes to the Exim configuration file found in `/etc/exim.conf`.
 The variable that can be changed is shown below.

 ```console
   log_file_path = /var/log/$primary_hostname/exim_%slog
 ```

 ## Changing logging parameters.

-To get more information out of the logs, you can change the parameters to add or remove information that is logged by exim for mails that are delivered and received by your server.
+To get more information out of the logs, you can change the parameters to add or remove information that is logged by Exim for mails that are delivered and received by your server.
 The variable is called the log_selector.
 You can modify it in the `/etc/exim.conf` file.

 ```console
   log_selector = +arguments -retry_defer